Direction Preferring Confidence Intervals

 \section{Real Data Example}

 The objective in GWAS is to identify single nucleotide polymorphisms (SNPs) that show a statistical association with a specific trait or phenotype.
 This association is assessed by measuring the impact of the minor allele, in contrast to the major allele.
-If the analyst is more interested in a certain sign of the SNPs association, he will construct the appropriate direction-preferring CI.

 In an effort to understand the genetic underpinnings of sudden cardiac arrest, particularly among patients with coronary artery disease, \cite{aouizerat2011gwas} conducted a GWAS contrasting 89 such patients with 520 healthy controls.
 The findings presented a significant association of 14 SNPs with sudden cardiac arrest.
 In total, $319,222$ SNPs were analyzed, with the $14$ SNPs being significant after a Bonferroni correction.
-The odds ratio (OR) are presented with $0.95$ shortest CIs which underestimate the variability of the estimator given that a selection occurred.
+They present odds ratios (ORs) along with $0.95$ unadjusted standard CIs, which severely underestimate the variability of the estimator given that a selection occurred.

-The example assumes that in the analysts the focus lies on SNPs associated with increased risk, thus we will use the PP CIs.
-Furthermore, we will demonstrate the two methods of adjusting to selection by using the Conditional PP and the BY PP adjusted CIs.
+This example assumes that the analysts are primarily focused on SNPs associated with increased risk, as these are particularly relevant for applications such as the development of screening tests.
+To address this focus, we employ direction-preferring confidence intervals.
+Furthermore, we demonstrate two methods for adjusting for selection: Conditional PP confidence intervals and BY PP adjusted confidence intervals.

-The results are summarised in Table \ref{tab:gwas_example} and the CIs are depicted at Fig. \ref{fig:gwas_example}.
-The conditional CIs are generally shorter than the BY-adjusted CIs, sometimes resembling the non-adjusted shortest CIs, and they yield higher lower bounds for the estimated OR.
-However, more SNPs are sign-determined with BY adjusted CIs (14) compared to the conditional CIs (9-11).
-In this scenario, the conditional PP CIs show an advantage over the conditional shortest CIs, with 11 parameters being sign-determined compared to 9 for the shortest.
+The results are summarized in Table \ref{tab:gwas_example} and the CIs are depicted at Fig. \ref{fig:gwas_example}.
+The conditional CIs are generally shorter than the BY05-adjusted CIs, sometimes coinciding with the non-adjusted standard CIs, and they yield higher lower bounds for the estimated OR.
+However, more SNPs are sign-determined with BY05-adjusted CIs (14) compared to the conditional CIs (9-11).
+In this scenario, the conditional direction-preferring CIs show an advantage over the conditional standard CIs, with 11 parameters being sign-determined compared to 9 for the standard CI.
 While the MP CI determines the sign for the same SNPs, it estimates a much higher lower bound of the OR (0.102 compared to 0.007).